mklmelgarejo/Python_FinalProj_2022/README.md

 has a compute_fare method that calculates the fare for a car based on the amount of time it has been parked.

-Together, these classes and modules work together to create a parking management system that allows users to park vehicles, view parked vehicles, and compute fares for each vehicle.
+Together, these classes and modules work to create a parking management system that allows users to park vehicles, view parked vehicles, and compute fares for each vehicle.